Dærick Gröss Sr.: Innovation Comics

 Dærick Gröss painted interior art for 12 issues of an adaptation of the Anne Rice Vampire Lestat Series published by Innovation Comics.
-He won Comicon's Russ Manning award for most promising newcomer.
+He won Comicon's Russ Manning Award for most promising newcomer.

 In 1992, Gröss also painted cover art for Forbidden Planet issues #1-4, also published by Innovation.

 Marvel and DC

-Gröss penciled issues #84 and #88 of Excalibur for Marvel Comics in 1995.
-He penciled part 7 of the short-lived CyberComics initiative from Marvel featuring Spiderman in 1996.
+Gröss pencilled issues #84 and #88 of Excalibur for Marvel Comics in 1995.
+He pencilled part 7 of the short-lived CyberComics initiative from Marvel featuring Spiderman in 1996.
 He also penciled a portion of X Force/Cable Annual #1 in 1995, and X-Men: Domino issue #1 in 1997.

 At DC Comics, Gröss penciled Batman: Two-Face Strikes Twice issues #1 and #2 in 1993.

-Other Work
+Other work

+Gröss made caricatures of celebrities starring in shows for the Kenley Players from the 60s to the 80s, which appeared on the front covers of the programs.

-At adult comic book publisher Carnal Comics, Gröss drew several projects in the 90's.
+At adult comic book publisher Carnal Comics, Gröss drew several projects in the 90s.

-He illustrated The Guide to Getting it On published by Goofy Foot Press which was written by psychoanalyst and author Paul Joannides.
-Originally published in 1996, it is an educational sexual manual.
+Gröss illustrated The Guide to Getting it On, an educational sexual manual written by psychoanalyst and author Paul Joannides.
+It was published in 1996 by Goofy Foot Press and won a 1997 Firecracker Alternative Book Award.

-As penciler and inker he also worked on Gay Comics issue #24.
+As penciler and inker he also worked on Gay Comics issue #24 (1997).

-Gröss contributed to the Marvel trading card game, Overpower and Game of Thrones cards for Fantasy Flight Games.
+Gröss contributed to the Marvel trading card game OverPower and Game of Thrones cards for Fantasy Flight Games.

 His production company Dærick Gröss Studios, was founded in 1989, then renamed Studio G in 1990.
-His son Dærick Gröss works with him.
+His son Dærick Gröss worked with him, and took over the running of Studio G following his death.
 In 2001, a fire destroyed most of his studio.

-Gröss produces T-Shirt designs, prints, and other product featuring his work.
+Gröss produced T-shirt designs, prints, and other products featuring his work.

-He turned to political cartooning in 2019 with the satirical comic Trumpy.
+Gröss turned to political cartooning in 2019 with the satirical comic Trumpy.

+Personal life and death

+From 2008 until his death, he lived in Simi Valley, California.
+He died on December 8, 2023, at the age of 76.